 Step 1: Acclimate Your Planks and Prep the Subfloor

-Before you can install your new floor, your laminate planks will need to acclimate to the room first.
+Before installing your new floor, let your laminate planks acclimate to the room’s temperature and humidity.
 Lay out the pieces of laminate in the room in which you’ll be installing them, and let them sit for at least 48 hours.
-This allows them to acclimate to the temperature and moisture conditions in the room before installation.

 Next, you’ll need to prepare the subfloor.
 You’ll know it’s safe to install flooring when the subfloor is clean and smooth.
 You can often install laminate over old floor coverings like sheet vinyl as long as it’s flat, smooth, and not too soft.
-Most of the time, however, you’ll want to remove the existing flooring, as well as baseboards and trim around the room.
+Most of the time, however, you’ll want to remove the existing flooring, as well as any baseboards and trim.

 Step 2: Trim Door Jambs

-When laying flooring around doors, it’s often a bit easier to cut down some trim from the doorways than to cut your flooring materials to fit an irregular shape.
-When you trim some wood off of the bottom of your trim, it allows your flooring to fit underneath for a seamless result.
+When laying flooring around doors, it’s often easier to cut the doorway trim than to cut your flooring materials to fit an irregular shape.
+Trimming some wood off the bottom of your trim allows your flooring to fit underneath for a seamless result.

-First, place a piece of laminate over your underlayment, then line it up against the door frame.
+First, place a piece of laminate over your underlayment and line it up against the door frame.
 Use a pencil to mark where the top of the laminate meets the frame.
 This tells you where to cut.
 Then, use a jamb saw to remove the small piece of wood.
-When you’re installing, you should be able to smoothly slide your flooring in the small gap.
+Now you should be able to smoothly slide your flooring into the small gap.

 Step 3: Install Underlayment

-Before placing your laminate planks, you must install the underlayment.
-This thin, dense foam is designed to help absorb sound and make your floors warmer.
+Before placing your laminate planks, you must install the underlayment—which is usually a thin, dense foam designed to absorb sound and keep your floors warmer.
 It can also act as a bridge over any gaps or dents in the subfloor layer underneath.
-Some laminate floors come with underlayment built-in; if so, you can skip this step.
+Some laminate floors come with a built-in underlayment, in which case you can skip this step.

-When you’re laying the sheets of underlayment next to each other, make sure they’re not overlapping.
-You want to keep your underlayment from stacking on top of another layer, as this could create bumps on uneven sections in your floors.
+As you’re placing the sheets of underlayment next to each other, make sure they don’t overlap.
+If two sheets overlap, the extra thickness could create bumps or uneven sections in your floors.

-If you’re installing laminate in high-moisture rooms like basements or kitchens, it’s best to install a vapor barrier before placing your underlayment.
+If you’re installing laminate in high-moisture rooms like a basement or kitchen, it’s best to install a vapor barrier before placing your underlayment.

 Step 4: Lay Your First Row of Laminate

-Now, you must decide which wall you’ll begin the installation.
+Now, you must decide where you’ll begin the installation.
 It’s a good rule of thumb to start applying flooring against the longest wall.
-However, if there is a big focal point in the room like a fireplace or large windows, you may want to start applying your flooring parallel to that wall.
+However, if there is a big focal point in the room, such as a fireplace or large windows, you may want to start applying your flooring parallel to that wall.

 Step 5: Continue Laying Planks